SolidFuel/Utility/docs/USER_MANUAL.md

 ## Signal Flow

-The signal flows through the controls in the following order (mostly top-to-bottom):
+The signal flows through the controls in the following order:

+- DC Offset
 - Channel Mode Selector
 - Swap
 - Invert